 Your specialist/s charged above the MBS fee and did not participate in MediGap

 If you're unsure why you have been billed, please contact us.

 If your specialist has agreed to participate in MediGap and not charge you out of pocket expenses but you received a bill, please call us.

 How do I make a claim?

-If you received a bill from your medical services (for example, specialists, anaesthetist, pathology or radiology) a two-way claim is the easiest way for you to complete your claims after your hospital procedure:
+If you received a bill from your medical services (for example, specialists, anaesthetist, pathologogist or radiologist) you should submit a Medicare two-way claim.